watakandai/watakandai.github.io/_trips/glacier.md

 title: Glacier National Park
 layout: trip
 date: 2016-08-21
+header:
+  overlay_image: ../images/glacier2.jpg
+  overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---

 Caught the train to Whitefish, MT and rode to and around Glacier NP.